glennpoorman/nodejs-samples/12-oauth/README.txt

   4. Select "OAuth Apps".
   5. Any apps you've already registered will be shown.
   6. In the upper left corner, select "New OAuth App".
-  7. Fill in the application name "movie-quotes".
+  7. Fill in the application name with something descriptive.
   8. Fill in the Homepage URL "http://localhost:3000".
   9. Fill in the Authorization callback URL "http://localhost:3000/oauth/code"
  10. Click the "Register application" button.